SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 The way the C code is built was changed in April 2018.

-These changes have required major modifications to the make files, and moving many C and make files.
+These changes have required major modifications to the make files, and moving many C and makefiles.

 Background
 ==========